ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

+## 20 December 2024
+{: #event-notifications-Dec2024}
+{: release-note}
+Tokyo, Osaka and Toronto availability
+You can now create a Event Notifications service instance in the Tokyo (jp-tok), Osaka (jp-osa) and Toronto (ca-tor) regions.

+For more information, see [Regions and endpoints](/docs/event-notifications?topic=event-notifications-en-regions-endpoints).

 ## 28 November 2024
 {: #event-notifications-Nov2824}